ArjanOnGithup/Experimental-Skills/README.md

 #### Example Code

-Here is how to generate a Poincaré plot and calculate parameters in spectHR:
+Here is how to generate a Poincaré plot and calculate parameters in `spectHR`:

 ```python
 cs.poincare(DataSet)
 ```

 This will display a scatter plot of  vs  and compute SD<sub>1</sub>, SD<sub>2</sub>, and SD<sub>1</sub>/SD<sub>2</sub> ratio, along with other descriptive statistics.

-By combining both visual and statistical analysis, Poincaré plots in spectHR could offer a powerful tool for understanding heart rate variability and its physiological implications.
+The plot also allows for selecting relevant epochs in the data.
+In the standard views of the data in the library, these selections are upheld.

 ## Contributing
-If you'd like to contribute to spectHR, feel free to fork the repository and submit pull requests.
+If you'd like to contribute to `spectHR`, feel free to fork the repository and submit pull requests.
 Please ensure that your code follows the existing style and includes appropriate tests.

 ## License
-spectHR is released under the GNU License.
+`spectHR` is released under the GNU License.
 See the LICENSE file for more details.